JohnFunk-VMW/DotNetOnPCF/README.md

 # DotNetOnPCF
 ## Awareness Level Material

-Start with the Pivotal PCF for Windows and .Net Web Site https://pivotal.io/partners/microsoft/pcf-for-windows-and-net
+Start with the Pivotal PCF for Windows and .Net Web Site.
+New material is added frequently. https://pivotal.io/partners/microsoft/pcf-for-windows-and-net

 Some highly recommended material to help get started includes: